cdapio/cdap/cdap-docs/examples-manual/source/tutorials/wise.rst

 already downloaded, installed, and have started an instance of CDAP, as described in the :ref:`CDAP Software Development Kit (SDK) <standalone-index>`.

-Change to the directory where you have installed the CDAP SDK Standalone, and download the WISE source code:
+Change to ``examples`` directory of the directory where you have installed the CDAP SDK Standalone, and download the WISE source code:

 .. tabbed-parsed-literal::

-  $ cd <CDAP-SDK-HOME>
+  $ cd <CDAP-SDK-HOME>/examples
   $ curl -w"\n" -X GET "https://codeload.github.com/caskdata/cdap-apps/zip/release/cdap-|short-version|-compatible" \
-  --output examples/cdap-apps-release-cdap-|short-version|-compatible.zip
+  --output cdap-apps-release-cdap-|short-version|-compatible.zip

 Unzip the directory and change to the source directory: